-For a more dynamic contrast, olive green is a color that goes with red, burgundy, cherry and coral – giving a room real zest and giving energy to the space.
-‘Being opposite sides of the color wheel, red and green are naturally complementary colors.
-It’s important when decorating with complementary colors, particularly when using vibrant versions of them, that you allow one to dominate,’ says internationally acclaimed interior designer Fiona Campbell (opens in new tab) ..
+For a more dynamic contrast, olive green is a color that goes with red, burgundy, cherry, and coral – giving a room real zest and energy.
+‘Being opposite sides of the color wheel, red and green are naturally complementary colors,' says internationally acclaimed interior designer Fiona Campbell.
+'It’s important when decorating with complementary colors, particularly when using vibrant versions of them, that you allow one to dominate.'.

 What colors go with olive green that you wouldn't expect?

-Whether it’s paint, furniture or even a plant, olive green is a beautiful addition to any color scheme.
+Whether it’s paint, furniture, or even a plant, olive green is a beautiful addition to any color scheme.
 'Green is one of our favorite colors to incorporate into projects,' says Britt Zunino, principal of Studio DB, who also has some suggestions for bolder color combinations with olive.

 'Some of my favorite green color combinations include deep olive layered with pale lavender and a pop of acid yellow and/or cobalt blue,' she says.

-'We recently covered the walls of a double-height living room in a soft minty blue-green.
-The ceiling and crown molding were painted a few shades darker with the intention of creating a cozier space.
+'We recently covered the walls of a double-height living room in a soft minty blue-green,' says Britt.'The ceiling and crown molding were painted a few shades darker with the intention of creating a cozier space.
 I’m excited to incorporate poppy-red, deep forest green, and creamy accents to the room too.'

-Oonagh is a content editor at Livingetc.com.
+Oonagh is a content editor at Livingetc.com and an expert at spotting the interior trends that are making waves in the design world.
+Writing a mix of everything and everything from home tours to news, long-form features to design idea pieces on the website, as well as frequently featured in the monthly print magazine, she's the go-to for design advice in the home.
 Previously, she worked on a London property title, producing long-read interiors features, style pages and conducting interviews with a range of famous faces from the UK interiors scene, from Kit Kemp to Robert Kime.
 In doing so, she has developed a keen interest in London's historical architecture and the city's distinct tastemakers paving the way in the world of interiors.